Whistler, James MacNeill

 GRAVE LOCATION London: St. Nicholas' Church, Church Street, Chiswick (Churchyard, at the Northern Wall)

-In 1855 he went to Paris and studied under Gleyre.
-He became friends with Fantin-Latour and met Courbet, by whom his early work was influenced.
+In 1855 he went to Paris, where he studied under Gleyre.
+He had a French girlfriend, the dressmaker Héloise.
+Whistler became friends with Fantin-Latour and met Courbet, by whom his early work was influenced.
 In 1859 he moved to London and in 1860 he exhibited at the Royal Academy.
 He behaved like a dandy and moved easily in society.
-He made friends with people like G.D.
-Rossetti and Oscar Wilde and it seems that Whistler was a witty as Wilde.
+He made friends with people like Gabriel Dante Rossetti and Oscar Wilde and it seems that Whistler was a witty as Wilde.

 In 1877 Ruskin attacked his "Nocturne in Black and Gold: The Flying Rocket" (now in the Detroit Institute of Arts) and although Whistler won the libel process, it resulted in his bankruptcy in 1879.
 He lived for a year in Venice where he made highly acclaimed etches that also helped him recover financially.